CathyQian/Data-Structures-and-Algorithms/Everything About Graph.md

 ```

 ## topological sort (include dfs or bfs node traversal)
-Topological sort is a linear ordering of vertices such that for every directed edge uv, vertex u comes before v
+Topological sort is a linear ordering of vertices such that for every directed edge u->v, vertex u comes before v
 in the ordering.
 It only works for directed acryclic graph (DAG).
 It is used to determine dependencies for events/programs/courses.

 **Topological orders are not unique!**
 Topological sort can be achieved using either dfs or bfs.
+Using dfs can get all topological orders if starting from different points.
 See Alien Dictionary for code.

 ## topology algorithm
 It is all about dfs post-order, aming to identify structures, depths and connections of graphs.